mohanson/pxsol/doc/en/markdown/content/tool_anchor_ss.md

 }
 ```

-The accounts constraints allocate the account and fund rent on first call, with the authority as `payer = user`:
+After designing the instruction, we need to define its account list and account constraints.

 ```rust
 #[derive(Accounts)]